crmne/cluster-headache-tracker/README.md

 - 🇪🇺 **EU-Based**: Our servers are hosted in Germany, ensuring compliance with strict EU data protection regulations.
 - 📱 **Mobile Friendly**: Access your tracker on any device with our responsive, mobile-friendly design.
 - 🌟 **Open Source**: Contribute to the development and customize the tracker to fit your needs.

-## 🚀 Getting Started

-Visit [https://clusterheadachetracker.com](https://clusterheadachetracker.com) to create a free account and start tracking your cluster headaches.

 ## 💻 Development Setup